rvesse/stardog-docs/src/docs/known-issues.html.md

 The known issues in Stardog <t>version</t>--

-1. Stardog doesn't support SPARQ 1.1 UPDATE query language, federation, UPDATE protocol (but the HTTP protocol support is a superset of SPARQL 1.1 UPDATE protocol anyway), or any entailment regimes other than
-    OWL 2 Direct Semantics. **WILLFIX**
 1. Our `CONSTRUCT` slightly deviates from [SPARQL 1.1 specification](http://www.w3.org/TR/sparql11-query/#construct) in that it does not implicitly `DISTINCT` query results; rather, it implicitly applies `REDUCED` semantics to `CONSTRUCT` query results.<fn>Strictly speaking, this is a Sesame parser deviation from the SPARQL 1.1 spec with which we happen to agree.</fn>
 1. Asking for all individuals with reasoning via the query `{?s a owl:Thing}` might also retrieve some classes and properties.